najmisyabil/graphql-postcomment/README.md

     > composer install

-5. After the installation finished, run database migration together with database seeder to populate the users table with random users
+5. After the installation is finished, run database migration and seeder to populate the users table with some random users
     > php artisan migrate && php artisan db:seed